makitango/_wg_homework_qa_automation/readme.md

 - A script that creates and fills the initial database, a Python module that contains the tests.
 - (Optional) conftest.py module, contains fixtures and hooks. • Code style – PEP8.

-Link to my GitHug project: https://github.com/users/makitango/projects/3
+Link to my GitHub project: https://github.com/users/makitango/projects/3